shanekm/Interfaces/IDisposableProject/ReadMe.txt

 	- GC (groups objects into 3 different generations (gen0, gen1, gen2) => short and long lived: a1, a2, a3 => a1, a2 move to gen1 and so on
 	- Heap compression - removing gaps between memory objects
 2. When does the GC collect?
-	- when new() - it checks Gen0 (least expensive) - threshold check - executed in the background in a seperate thread -> GC collects
+	- when it decides to (low memory) OR when new() - it checks Gen0 (least expensive) - threshold check - executed in the background in a seperate thread -> GC collects
 	- balances between efficiency for app, and making memory available (collecting memory)

 .dotMemory - JetBrains for viewing memory allocation